1904 Republican National Convention: Convention

-Delegates from Wisconsin controlled by Robert M. La Follette were not seated and conservatives delegates controlled by John Coit Spooner were accepted instead.
+Delegates from Wisconsin controlled by Robert M. La Follette were not seated and conservative delegates controlled by John Coit Spooner were accepted instead.

 Two delegations, one all-white lily-white delegation led by Henry C. Warmoth and a mixed-race black-and-tan delegation led by Walter L. Cohen, were sent from Louisiana.
 The credentials committee voted to seat the black-and-tan delegation on June 16, but later changed it to accept four at-large delegates from both factions and each one holding half a vote.